How to Calculate Severance Payment in Laos

 Questions from the Employer

 • Is the Employee eligible for severance payment?
-If so, how much should it be?
+If so, how much will it be?

 • What formalities with respect to termination of the Employee does the Employer need to meet?